 Mentors volunteer for one hour a week, during the school day (summers, holidays, and winter break are off!).

 Our minimum commitment is one school year (two semesters), but we welcome and encourage matches to continue meeting year after year.
 Some of our matches have been together for over twelve years!

 Student safety is our utmost priority, and Thrive carefully screens each mentor to ensure that they can be placed with a student.
-In order to become a volunteer, applicants must pass a criminal background check, as well as participate in a half hour long interview.
+In order to become a volunteer, applicants must pass a criminal background check, as well as participate in a thirty minute interview.
 The screening process typically takes anywhere between 3-6 hours.
-The process helps us keep students safe and ensures we set up successful matches that are beneficial for student and mentors alike.
+The process helps us keep students safe and allows us to set up successful matches that are beneficial for students and mentors alike.

-First year mentors undergo both Fall and Spring three-hour long mandatory trainings that cover mentoring basics, school site expectations, and strategies for working with their mentee.
-Training date sign-ups will be done during your mentor interview session.
+First year mentors undergo a three-hour long mandatory training in Fall and Spring, both of which cover mentoring basics, school site expectations and strategies for working with a mentee.
+Mentors will sign up for training dates during their interview session.

-CAP Mentors receive ongoing support via their school's CAP Coordinator.
-CAP Coordinators are experienced professionals who work with school staff and social work specialists to provide you with comprehensive support for the duration of your match.
+CAP mentors receive ongoing support via their school's CAP Coordinator.
+CAP Coordinators are experienced Thrive professionals who work with school staff and social work specialists to provide you with comprehensive support for the duration of your match.

 Yes, the CAP program supports Bozeman and Big Sky public school district students in grades K-12.
 If you have an interest in working with a certain age group, be sure to inform our team during your mentor interview.